 How much should I feed per day?

 Most adult Shepherds eat between 3 and 5 cups daily, split into two meals.
 The exact amount depends on weight, activity, and the calorie density of the specific formula.
 Start with the bag’s feeding guide and adjust based on body condition.
-Our feeding schedule guide has more detail.
+Our feeding calculator gives a personalized estimate, and our feeding schedule guide covers timing.

 What about grain-free?